Rimsha10/Data-Analysis-Agent---PandasAI/README.md

-# Data-Analysis-Agent---PandasAI
-A Data Analysis Agent using PandasAI.
 # 🧠 Data Analysis Agent using PandasAI

 A conversational data analysis assistant powered by [PandasAI](https://github.com/gventuri/pandas-ai) and large language models (LLMs).
 This agent allows you to ask natural language questions about your dataset (CSV) and receive intelligent answers with visualizations and insights.